⏳ 16 min read · Last updated: August 2026

 - Inspect the undersides of leaves during your full reservoir change every 2 weeks.

-- You want the fastest recovery after a pest wash → Grow mint
+- Fastest recovery after a pest wash → grow mint

 - Not sure what is wrong yet → start with Early Signs of Aphids

-- You know the cause → jump to Immediate Triage
+- Bugs confirmed and spreading → jump to Immediate Triage

 - Why Treating Aphids on Hydroponic Herbs Is Different